 There are days I simply cannot summon up the optimism and hope I’ve spent years cultivating.
 I’ve been diligent in my practice: I am aware of my thoughts and work on improving my state of mind.
 I work at forgiveness, compassion, optimism and finding purpose.
 Then, one day, unexpectedly, I experience a lack of energy and a recurrent, pervasive sadness.
 What happened to all the work I did to manage this kind of melancholy and despair?

 I am finding that after so many years of juggling my emotions and working at mindfulness and positive thinking, I’m rather weary.
 Any stress I experience seems to affect me to the point of extreme anxiety and a bone heavy exhaustion.

 The thing is, after so many years of living in exile from my son and my grandchildren, I continue to mourn.
 It’s a bereavement for the living that never ends.
-There is no closure, no comfort in grieving for those you love but who don’t seem to love you.
+There is no closure, no comfort in grieving the loss of those I love but who don’t seem to love me.
 Yet, still I grieve.

 I have learned precious lessons.
 I’ve learned to let go, to forgive, to detach, to go on with my life.
 But, if I’m honest, I am war-torn.
 I have been at war with myself for so long that I wonder if I will ever find real peace.
 The past haunts me, the future unnerves me and the present is, at least at this moment, difficult.

 Tonight, as I write this, I can find no ease, no consolation.
 But, like everything, this will pass.
 I will get a good night’s sleep perhaps, or laugh out loud, or take a walk on the beach.